Language Servers

 https://github.com/hrsh7th/vscode-langservers-extracted ↗

-can be installed via npm
+vscode-html-language-server can be installed via npm:

-npm i -g vscode-langservers-extracted
+npm i -g vscode-langservers-extractedsuperhtml

 https://github.com/kristoff-it/superhtml ↗